| Home | | Blog | | eBook | About Author | Disclaimer | Privacy Policy | About Us | Contact Us |

 5. Minerals : The building-blocks of the human body

-Through minerals such as calcium, iron, zinc and potassium, the body is necessary in strengthening the bones, carrying oxygen and in maintaining electrolyte balance.
+Through minerals such as calcium, iron, zinc and potassium, the body is necessary in strengthening the bones, carrying oxygen and for maintaining electrolyte balance.

 Top sources: